+Considerations for electroporation

-Considerations for electroporationElectroporation is mainly dependent on the combination of three electric parameters: the pulse voltage, pulse width, and pulse number.
-Perhaps be parameters: the pulse voltage, pulse width, and pulse number.
-Perhaps because it is not a chemically based protocol, electroporation is less affected by DNA concentration; however, it requires almost 5-fold more cells and DNA compared to calcium phosphate-mediated transfection.
-Generally, 1-5 μ g of DNA per 107 cells is sufficient, and there is a good linear correlation between the amount of DNA present and the amount taken up.
+Electroporation is mainly dependent on the combination of three electric parameters: the pulse voltage, pulse width, and pulse number.
+Perhaps because it is not a chemically based protocol, electroporation is less affected by DNA concentration; however, it requires almost five-fold more cells and DNA compared to calcium phosphate-mediated transfection.
+Generally, $1-5~\mu g$ of DNA per 10^7 cells is sufficient, and there is a good linear correlation between the amount of DNA present and the amount taken up.

 The objective in optimizing electroporation parameters is to find a pulse that maintains 40-80% survival of the cells.
-The pulse width is determined by the capacitance of the power source, and the extent to which this can be varied depends on the electronics of the power supply generating the pulse.
+The pulse width is determined by the capacitance of the power source and the extent to which this can be varied depends on the electronics of the power supply generating the pulse.
 If excessive cell death occurs, the length of the pulse can be lowered by lowering the capacitance.

 Keeping cells on ice often improves cell viability and results in higher effective transfection frequency, especially at high power which can lead to heating (Potter et al., 1984).
-However, some cell lines electroporate with higher efficiency at room temperature under low-voltage/high-capacitance conditions (Chu et al., 1991).
+However, some cell lines electroporate with higher efficiency at room temperature under low voltage/high capacitance conditions (Chu et al., 1991).

-The Neon Transfection System is preprogrammed with 18- and 24-well optimization protocols that allow quick optimization of electric parameters for many adherent and suspension cell lines within days.
-Cell line-specific optimized protocols for the Neon Transfection System can also be conveniently downloaded from thermofisher.com/neon to maximize transfection efficiencies for many commonly used cell types.
+The Neon® Transfection System, available from Life TechnologiesTM, is pre-programmed with 18- and 24-well optimization protocols that allow quick optimization of electric parameters for many adherent and suspension cell lines within days.
+Cell line-specific optimized protocols for the Neon® Transfection System can also be conveniently downloaded from www.lifetechnologies.com/neon to maximize transfection efficiencies for many commonly used cell types.